2025 Shamrock Run 5 Mile / 2 Mile

 If you’re heading our way this March, make sure you take the time to journey through the unparalleled Southern Oregon outdoors, indulge in world-class spa treatments, wine tasting in the Rogue and Applegate Valleys, and visit any number of boutique shops, galleries, and restaurants in downtown Ashland.
 Coming with friends?
 Check out our lineup of Weekend Happenings.
 Bringing family along?
 We have something for everyone, so explore Family Activities and start planning your weekend.

 More than 900 pounds of Fresh Dungeness Crab will be served.
 Dinners - whole or half crabs at market price - include side dishes and a roll.
-Add a dessert for the perfect Oregon Coast meal.
+Add a dessert for the perfect Oregon Coast meal, provided for donation by the Charleston Fishing Families.
 Area businesses provide items for raffle drawings.
 For those who want to attend but don’t want to eat crab, a gourmet hot dog lunch with sides will also be available.

 Tickets will be available at the door as well!